 64. Science projects

 These aren't just for school!
 If you like science, you might try some home science experiments as a hobby.
-There's a lot of fun ones that don't require too many things to get started.
+There are a lot of fun ones that don't require too many things to get started.
 Always follow safety precautions, of course!

 Deep breathing and meditation are healthy exercises that often help people feel more relaxed and calm during their day.
 If you prefer guided meditation or just want to know how to get started, tons of apps will help you begin.